yaroslav0507/ledger-vault/docs/IMPLEMENTATION_PLAN.md

 ## 📋 Development Status Overview

-LedgerVault is currently in **Phase 3+ completion** with core transaction management fully implemented, advanced file import system with manual column mapping, and a complete navigation system.
-The app features a modern React Native interface with comprehensive Ukrainian bank statement processing capabilities.
+LedgerVault is currently in **Phase 4+ completion** with a production-ready transaction management system, comprehensive import workflow, FAB-based navigation, and a completely cleaned codebase.
+The app features a modern React Native interface with advanced filtering, URL state persistence, and comprehensive Ukrainian bank statement processing capabilities.

 ---